HaxLua/Character-Select-State/README.md

         / __|/ __| '__/ _ \/ _ \ '_ \  \___ \| __/ _` | __/ _ \
         \__ \ (__| | |  __/  __/ | | |  ___) | || (_| | ||  __/
         |___/\___|_|  \___|\___|_| |_| |____/ \__\__,_|\__\___|

+ # UPDATE ADD THIS!

+Go to LoadingState.hx

+and put this in `static public var dir:String = 'shared';` and find: `var directory:String = 'shared';` replace it with this: `var directory:String = dir;`

+then in StoryMenuState.hx:

+Add `static public var week:Int = curWeek;`

+Thanks for @FNAF-fan-9000 for pointing this out.

 # Video